sap-tutorials/Tutorials/tutorials/ai-launchpad-producer/ai-launchpad-producer.md

 [ACCORDION-BEGIN [Step 12: ](Stop model deployment to save cost)]

-Cost of running deployment depends upon on your SAP AI Core runtime and the resource quota mentioned in you serving executable.
+Cost of running deployment depends upon on your SAP AI Core runtime and the resource quota mentioned in your serving executable.
+For more information refer SAP AI Core product description guide.

 1. Click **Deployments** under **ML Operation**.